stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

     type: MediaGallerySection
   - colors: colors-h
     elementId: ''
     title: Remote doesn’t mean alone.
-Here are so great features
+We are here for you every step of the way.
     subtitle: >-
       These are all excellent features that will provide exactly the things you’re looking for.